 The Gable & Lombard Penthouse is a 3,200 square-foot duplex with an outdoor deck that’s tucked beneath the Roosevelt’s iconic sign and boasts spectacular views of the Hollywood Hills and the iconic Hollywood Sign.

 Day or night, if you’re hungry for one of L.A.'s best burgers, 25 Degrees has you covered.
 Located just off the hotel lobby, Tim Goodell’s 24-hour burger joint has a stylish interior with tufted leather booths, crystal chandeliers, and walls clad in classic diner-style quilted stainless steel.
 You can build your own burger from a variety of ingredients, or choose from signatures like the ever-popular Number One Burger: caramelized onion, crescenza, prelibato gorgonzola, bacon, arugula and Thousand Island dressing.
-A hearty burger needs something strong to pair with it, like the Bananas Foster, a spiked shake made with Kraken Black Spiced Rum, banana, butterscotch, vanilla ice cream and Myers’s Rum float.
+A hearty burger needs something strong to pair with it, like the Bananas Foster - a spiked shake made with Captain Morgan Rum, banana, butterscotch schnapps, and a float of Gosling's Dark Rum.

 The Spare Room